mozilla/python_mozaggregator/README.md

 To enable all release metrics (except those in `METRICS_BLACKLIST`), set the envvar `ALLOW_ALL_RELEASE_METRICS` to "True".

-### Pre-Release Metrics
-To disable a metric for prerelease only (in effect, allowing it for viewing internally only), add it to `PRERELEASE_METRICS_BLACKLIST`.

 ## API
 Aggregates are made available through a HTTP API.
 There are two kinds of aggregates: per submission date (date a ping is received by the server) and per build-id (date the submitting product was built).